UN labor agency cites concerns about China's Xinjiang region

 Associated Press

+It also called on Beijing to provide more information about how it’s respecting their rights.

-The report from an International Labor Organization committee of experts tasked with helping countries uphold their own international commitments emphasized the labor rights aspect of China’s policies in Xinjiang.
+The report from an International Labor Organization committee of experts tasked with helping countries uphold their own international commitments emphasized the labor rights aspect of China’s policies in the western Chinese region.
 Advocacy groups and Western governments, among others, have voiced human rights concerns over the treatment of the region’s Muslims.

 The 870-page report also chronicled an array of concerns about scores of countries that in effect were urged to improve workplace and job conditions.